giuliov/trigger-gh-actions/README.md

 # trigger-gh-actions
-Play with triggers and conditions
+Play with triggers and conditions.